Wacky widgets to spray, squirt, and splash!

 Build a pipe and direct the water flow.
 Attach tubes and elbows to divert water in wacky, wild directions.
 Use the hand pump to power the water wheel.
 Test the lily pads to see if items will sink or float.

 This area develops fine motor skills by moving small pieces, putting them together and creating different structures.
 Visitors gain knowledge of how water moves and ways to move it in all directions.
 Children learn from one another in seeing how others build their structures.

 Visitors wonder what would happen “if” the water moves like this…including out of the table!

-Toddlers learn cause and effect following the balls through the winding pathway.
+Toddlers learn cause and effect following the balls through the dam.
 They practice tracking the balls through the river, which helps early reading skills.
-They also learn persistence watching the balls maneuver through the troughs and over the paddlewheels.
+They also learn persistence watching the balls maneuver through the dam while changing the flow of the water.